Gluten free pumpkin bread is about to be on your autumn lineup every year.

 - 1/2 cup coconut sugar + 1 tablespoon for topping

-- 1/4 cup refined coconut oil
+- 1/4 cup melted refined coconut oil or butter

 - 1 teaspoon vanilla extract